kalviumcommunity/S82_Sreenija_Capstone_Rhythm/README.md

 🎵 Rhythm: A Social Music & Karaoke Experience
-💡 Project Idea
+💡 Project Idea:
 Rhythm is a MERN stack-based music streaming and karaoke app that blends music, social interaction, and learning.
 Users can stream songs, enjoy karaoke with friends, keep streaks, and learn from professional singers through paid sessions.

-📝 Brief Project Description
+📝 Brief Project Description:
 The app brings together the best of Spotify, Smule, and Coursera by allowing users to:

 🎤 Sing karaoke live with friends